clemsims/appart-finder/README.md

 # appart-finder
-Scrap Module for my personal usage because I'm broke and desperate to find a new appartment and the market is hella tense... :(
+Scrap Module for my personal usage.

+# Work In Progress
+TODO:
+- Refactor this code and turn into a JSON {"element_1": "what_to_scrap_1", ...} with proper HTML tags and XML site maps.